Do I have to read all your epic fantasy books from the beginning?

 No, not at all.
-The first book of each series is carefully written to make sure a newcomer to this world can enjoy it and understand it without having read any of what’s gone before.
+The first book of each of those four series is carefully written to make sure a newcomer to this world can enjoy it and understand it without having read any of what’s gone before.
 Though all my books do follow each other in the overall Einarinn timeline, so there is that added-value for fans who’ve read them, particularly when characters from one series are the obvious people to play a role in the next.

 Are there going to be more books about Livak and the characters from the Tales of Einarinn?

 At the moment I don’t have a novel-length story demanding to be told about Livak or Ryshad.
 I could cobble a plot together but I don’t want to do that.
 As a reader, I’ve been disappointed when writers continue with a series just for the sake of continuing.
 Though you can read some shorter adventures about these characters in A Few Further Tales of Einarinn, (click on the link to the left for the ebook).
 You will also see a few characters from the Tales getting caught up my subsequent series.

 Why fantasy fiction?

 I like it, it’s as much fun to write as it is to read.
 Also, when I started writing, it was something I felt confident about tackling with the resources I had to hand in terms of imagination and books of my own.
 I might have written crime or historical fiction but these needed the kind of research that was a total non-starter with two small boys in tow.
-These days, now that my sons have grown up, I am certainly interested in exploring other genres.
+These days, now that my sons have grown up, I am certainly exploring other genres.
+You may like to take a look at the ‘Philocles‘ mysteries set in classical Greece, if you enjoy historical crime fiction…

 How do you set about writing a book?